chichiwang/tamsui/docs/README.md

 The default [coverage threshhold](https://jestjs.io/docs/configuration#coveragethreshold-object) is set to 100% across the board.
 To reduce or remove the test coverage requirements, modify the `coverageThreshold` field in the [config](../jest.config.js).

 To run the test suite locally: `npm test`.
 To update [Jest snapshots](https://jestjs.io/docs/snapshot-testing) `npm run test:snapshot` can be used.
 Alternatively, `npm run test -- -u` will also work.

+### Application Layouts
+Layouts can be applied directly to routes in [React Router](https://reactrouter.com/en/main) using [Layout Routes](https://reactrouter.com/en/main/start/concepts#layout-routes).

+In the boilerplate, a default Layout has been created in [pages/Layout](../pages/Layout).

+One issue that has arisen from the usage of a layout route is that client-side navigation will not reset the browser scroll upon page navigation: clicking a link to another page will land the user on the new page, scrolled the same amount as on the previous page.

+A solution has been implemented in this boilerplate in the form of a [custom React hook](https://react.dev/learn/reusing-logic-with-custom-hooks): [useResetScroll](../app/hooks/README.md#useResetScroll).
+This hook needs to be invoked by any layout route component used to be put into effect, and [Links](https://reactrouter.com/en/main/components/link) to pages that need the scroll reset need to pass a [state](https://reactrouter.com/en/main/components/link#state) object with a property `resetScroll` set to `true`.
+A reusable component [InternalLink](../app/components/InternalLink) has been provided to automatically pass this state object property.

 ### Pull Request Template
 **Tamsui** contains a [Github Pull Request template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) that is intended to provide a scaffold for a thorough pull request.
 [This template](../.github/pull_request_template.md) provides the following sections: